By Shalmali Pal

 Talk with your teens.
 “Explain that, as a parent, you get that there is peer pressure and that these drugs are out there.
 Talk openly about it,” Cavanaugh says.
 Nicole echoes that sentiment.
 “Be someone that your kids can talk to.”

-Many teens turn to marijuana as a form of self-medication, and the advent of medical marijuana is part of the reason why.
+Many teens turn to marijuana as a form of self-medication.
+The advent of medical marijuana is part of the reason why.
 “These kids are smart.
 They go online and find something about how medical marijuana can be used to treat anxiety.
 So, they decide, ‘I have anxiety,’ and that becomes a justification to use marijuana,” Cavanagh says.

 Craker points out that marijuana can have medical benefits for limited medical illnesses, such as cancer.
 By manipulating the plant, growers produce marijuana that can ease chemotherapy-induced nausea and vomiting.
 Glaucoma, asthma and depression are other disorders that have seen improvements with guided pot use.